DigitalHarborFoundation/pi-portal-v1/src/lessons/css-page-layout.md

 CSS has the `display` property for working with layout.
 There are many different layout properties, but for now, focus on using _inline_, and _block_.
 As your CSS skills develop and you seek out new skills, you'll encounter `display: inline-block`, `display: flex` and `display: grid`.
 Inline-block is a combination of inline and block, but the usage is outside of the scope of this course.
 For now, focus on practicing with inline and block.

 The other two properties, `display: flex` and `display: grid` are for the powerful (and relatively new) CSS tools Flexbox and Grid.
-These are both out of the scope of this course, but are absolutely worth learning if you're interesting in web development.
+These are both out of the scope of this course but are absolutely worth learning if you're interested in web development.

 With that said, let's take a look at the inline, block, and inline-block properties.